-^c Maximum represents the highest detectable concentration in any replicate sample and excludes values reported as being below analytical detection limits (except when all values were below detection limits, in which case the maximum represents the highest detection limit).
+^c Maximum represents the highest detectable concentration in any sample (excludes values reported as being below analytical detection limits, except when all values were below detection limits, in which case the maximum represents the highest detection limit).

 ^d CCME guidelines for the protection of marine aquatic life, accessed October 2016.